Create Accessible PDFs

 Export as Interactive PDF.
 File > Export > Adobe PDF (interactive).
 In the menu that appears after you click “Save,” check the boxes for “Create Tagged PDF” and “Use Structure for Tag Order.”

-4. Add Metadata to the PDF in Acrobat Pro
+4. Add title and language to the PDF in Acrobat Pro

 - Add a title: File > Properties > Description > Title